GPurgatorio/Master-Computer-Science-ICT/README.md

  - QoS, traffic preserved, reliable

  ## RDMA: Remote Direct Memory Access
-If you read wikipedia pages about IB and OmniPath you will find a acronym: RDMA.
-This acronym means Remote Direct Memory Access, a direct memory access (really!) from one computer into that of another without involving either one's OS, this permits high-throughput, low-latency networking performing.
+Access, a direct memory access (really!) from one computer into that of another without involving either one's OS, this permits high-throughput, low-latency networking performing.

 RDMA supports zero-copy networking by enabling the network adapter to transfer data directly to or from application memory, eliminating the need to copy data between application memory and the data buffers in the operating system, and by bypassing TCP/IP.
 Such transfers require no work to be done by CPUs, caches, or context switches, and transfers continue in parallel with other system operations.
 When an application performs an RDMA Read or Write request, the application data is delivered directly to the network, reducing latency and enabling fast message transfer.
-The main use case is distributed storage (known as RoCE in Ethernet environment).
+The main use case is distributed storage.

 ## Omni-Path
 Moreover, another communication architecture that exist and is interested to see is Omni-Path.
 This architecture is owned by Intel and performs high-performance communication.
 Production of Omni-Path products started in 2015 and a mass delivery of these products started in the first quarter of 2016 (you can insert here some more stuff written on [Wikipedia](https://en.wikipedia.org/wiki/Omni-Path)).